Is Sucralose Bad for You? Side Effects, Foods and More - Dr. Axe

 That means it can be used in both fat- and water-based products, including alcoholic drinks.

-Other artificial sweeteners, like aspartame and sodium saccharin, aren’t as soluble.
+Other artificial sweeteners, like aspartame, erythritol and sodium saccharin, aren’t as soluble.
 Therefore they have more limited product applications.

 A study published in the journal Diabetes Care discovered that if you consume sucralose, the risk of developing diabetes is profound.
 According to the study, daily consumption of diet soda was associated with a 36 percent greater risk of metabolic syndrome and a 67 percent greater risk of type 2 diabetes.

 That means sucralose is among the unexpected diabetes triggers.
-So if you’ve been wondering about the safety of sucralose for diabetes, the clear answer is to be careful — it actually increases your risk of this serious condition.
+So if you’ve been wondering about the safety of sucralose for diabetes, the clear answer is to be careful — as it actually appears it can increase your risk of this serious condition.

 Researchers evaluated this phenomenon for the first time with human subjects.
 Seventeen obese individuals who were insulin-sensitive took oral glucose tolerance tests after consuming either sucralose or water.